highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/03.attach-entity-scripts/02.server-entity-scripts/docs.md

 ---

 ##Introduction
-Script that are attached to entities and run in the Entity Server are called Server Entity scripts.
+Scripts that are attached to entities and run in the Entity Server are called Server Entity scripts.

 ###Server Entity Scripts